 Who We Are

-We are an advocacy group for the Dog Run, as well as issues around pet ownership in our neighborhood.
-We share tips, ideas, resources and licks in the run.
-If you have a dog, live in Inwood, and are interested in joining Inwoof, we hope you will do so!
+We are the not-for-profit advocacy group for the Homer’s Dog Run in Inwood, Manhattan.
+We also serve as a community forum to discuss issues about pet ownership in our neighborhood.
+We share tips, ideas, resources and doggie kisses in the run.
+If you have a dog, live in Inwood, and are interested in joining Inwoof, we hope you will!

-Becoming an Inwoof member allows you to vote in elections, receive notices of events, access resources and photos, and subscribe to our facebook group,a discussion group focused on Homer's Run.
+Becoming an Inwoof member allows you to vote in elections, receive notices of events, gain access resources and photos, and subscribe to our Facebook discussion group all about Homer's Run.
 Inwoof membership is free.

 To join Inwoof, send a request to join our Facebook group.
-One of our officers will be happy to welcome you to the group. https://www.facebook.com/groups/inwoof/
+One of our officers will be happy to welcome you!
+Join here: facebook.com/groups/inwoof

 President: Valerie Fullarton (Theo & Rupert) - term ends January 15, 2020